-Browser cookie override for the administrator

-As noted above, when your login session expires and you try to access an administrator page you will get redirected to the site's frontend and a Blocked Request will be logged against your IP with the reason "Admin Query String".
-If that happens enough times - for example because your browser is trying to silently access administrator pages without your interaction such as when secret URL parameter you have multiple background tabs open or because of its Frequently Visited / Top Sites / similar feature - you might have your own IP temporarily blocked, preventing you from accessing your site.
+Browser cookie override for the administrator many administrator override for the administrator override for the administrator will get redirected to the site's frontend and a Blocked Request will be logged against your IP with the reason "Admin Query String".
+If that happens enough times - for example because your browser is trying to silently access administrator pages without your interaction such as when secret URL you have multiple background tabs open or because of its Frequently Visited / Top Sites / similar feature - you might have your own IP temporarily blocked, preventing you from accessing your site.